The FBI declined to provide additional details on the investigation

 “While we do not discuss our specific security measures, we continuously review the security measures in place for all federal judges and take appropriate steps to provide additional protection when it is warranted.”

 Trump decried Watson’s ruling during a rally Wednesday night in Nashville, introducing his statement as “the bad, the sad news.”

-“This is, in the opinion of many, an unprecedented judicial overreach," Trump said before pledging to take the issue to the Supreme Court if necessary.
+“This is, in the opinion of many, an unprecedented judicial overreach,” he added, before pledging to take the issue to the Supreme Court if necessary.

-Watson’s ruling, which applies nationwide, means people from six Muslim-majority countries and refugees will be able to travel to the US.
+The practical effect of Watson’s ruling – which applies nationwide – is that travelers from six Muslim-majority countries and refugees will be able to travel to the US.

-Unlike the previous executive order, the revised one removed Iraq from the list of banned countries, exempted those with green cards and visas, and removed a provision that arguably prioritizes certain religious minorities.
+Unlike the previous executive order, the new one removed Iraq from the list of banned countries, exempted those with green cards and visas and removed a provision that arguably prioritizes certain religious minorities.

 The new ban was announced earlier this month and was set to take effect Thursday.
 It would have banned people from Iran, Libya, Somalia, Sudan, Syria, and Yemen from entering the US for 90 days and all refugees for 120 days.